-3.5.1 Pre-lodgment stakeholder consultation
+3.5.1 Pre-lodgement stakeholder consultation

 We expect a Network Operator will use its best endeavours to engage with stakeholders ahead of submitting its revenue proposal to us.
 This may include, but is not limited to, consulting stakeholders on the nature of the project through to the costs that it proposes to incur to meet the requirements of the Consumer Trustee's authorisation or the Minister's authorisation or direction.
+We expect that a Network Operator, where possible and appropriate, will incorporate the findings of this pre-lodgement stakeholder engagement into its revenue proposal.
 We acknowledge that a non-contestable infrastructure project may have interlinkages with a contestable project that is based on extensive commercially sensitive information.
-We appreciate that this may constrain the ability of the Network Operator's stakeholder engagement.
+We appreciate that this may constrain the